turbom34/Final-Project-/README.md

 Kanban/Scrum Board: Because this will be the most complex project you've made during this course, you'll need something to keep you organized.
 We recommend Trello or a Github Project Board.
 Use this to track what you're doing and what you need to work on.
 It's also a great idea to keep track of bugs that you're not going to immediately fix.

 Pomodoro Timer: If you don't take breaks, you'll end up hurting your eyes, getting RSI (repetitive strain injury) or burning yourself out.
 The Pomodoro Timer method lets you put in solid chunks of work while also giving you regular breaks.
 We like Marinara Timer, since it's nicely customizable.

+Resources
+Google Fonts — An amazing resource for fonts of all types Grid Garden / Flexbox Froggy — Great for getting familiar with Grid and Flexbox CSS Tricks — Learn yourself some sweet CSS
+Semantic UI React / ReactStrap — CSS styling using React components Postman — Test your backend without having to build out a frontend Render — Simple, free hosting for your site
+App Ideas — some ideas for non-standard apps